 With the growing use of automation in the industry, collected data generally goes to process control rather than the field.
 So, how does a loop indicator help in solving challenges in hazardous areas?

-To know more about loop indicators, you can check out the Visaya Product Comparison on loop indicator
+To know more about loop indicators, you can check out our comparison of loop indicators

 For that, we need to explain what a hazardous area is.
 Well, these are areas like chemical plants where only explosive-proof instruments are equipped.
 In such areas, the RIA15, with its 8X approvals and international certificates, provides a safe and efficient level measurement.